-- Solder (using normal rosin core solder for electronics and a temperature-controlled soldering iron). - Use simple hand tools like screwdrivers, wire cutters, and pliers. - Read and follow directions. - Use a methodical approach to assembly, checking all part values for correct value and polarity. - Remember to check everything two or three times!
-Ensure you are using the correct value and check it again. - Keep a checklist of each item installed (Use our kit parts list supplied in this manual). - Inspect your work. - Have a friend, who builds electronics also check your work (multiple heads and eyes help to minimize errors).
+- Solder (using normal rosin core solder and a temperature-controlled soldering iron). - Use simple hand tools like screwdrivers, wire cutters, and pliers. - Read and follow directions. - Use a methodical approach to assembly, checking all part values for correct value and polarity. - Remember to check everything two or three times!
+Ensure you are using the correct value and check it again. - Keep a checklist of each item installed. - Inspect your work. - Have a friend, who builds electronics also check your work (multiple heads and eyes help to minimize errors).